webdiscus/html-bundler-webpack-plugin/README.md

 <a id="setup-hmr" name="setup-hmr" href="#setup-hmr"></a>
 ## Setup HMR (Live Reload)

-To enable live reload after changes add in the Webpack config the `devServer` option:
+To enable reloading of the browser after changes, add the `devServer` option to the Webpack config:

 ```js
 module.exports = {
   // enable HMR with live reload